-Students should familiarize themselves with the sections Attendance (Section 5.3, page 28) and Deferrals (Section 5.8, page 28) of the University of Regina Undergraduate Calendar.
+Students should familiarize themselves with the sections Attendance (Section 5.3) and Deferrals (Section 5.7) of the Undergraduate Calendar.

 Keeping Up-to-Date:

 This is an intermediate course in probability theory.
 The primary focus will be on the analysis of multivariate random variables.
 Most assigned problems will be computational in nature, however that does not mean they will be numerical.
 Instead, they will require symbolic manipulation and rigorous, careful use of theoretical constructs.
 There will be some focus on proving major theorems, and students will be expected to understand the proofs which are presented in class.
 Consequently, it is vital that students read the appropriate textbook sections before and after each lecture, and attempt the relevant homework problems.
 A glance at the syllabus will reveal that there will be a lively pace kept.
 Keeping up-to-date with the material is essential!